Horse Racing Tips

 Not only did Kauto Star produce at Cheltenham, but he was a five-time winner of the King George VI Chase at Kempton on Boxing Day – a feat that remains unmatched.
 And it’s that Grade 1 that Nicholls like to target, winning it 13 times since 1997.

 With all the success at the upper echelons of National Hunt racing, it’s no surprise that Nicholls has racked up plenty of prize money.
-He won his first Champion Trainer title in 2005/06 and has gone on to claim the accolade 11 more times, wresting it back from Nicky Henderson in the 2021/22 season.
+He won his first Champion Trainer title in 2005/06 and has gone on to claim the accolade 11 more times, wrestling it back from Nicky Henderson in the 2021/22 season.

 Last year of Paul Nicholls in Horse Racing